jon-brandy/hackthebox/Categories/Sherlocks/Ore/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/0784d0cb-81c6-447f-a43e-7067525a429d)

-5. Reviewin each of them, drop us to a conclusion of the related CVE to this version should be --> `CVE-2021-43798`.
+5. Reviewing each of them, drop us to a conclusion of the related CVE to this version should be --> `CVE-2021-43798`.

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/6b259768-99c3-4edb-9bdc-2b3d0a195d5b)